GreycLab/gmic/paper.md

 ## 2.3.
 Visibility and Community

-The `G'MIC` framework has been developed since 2008, mainly in the IMAGE team at the [_GREYC_ laboratory](https://www.greyc.fr/), a French public research laboratory specialized in computer sciences.
+`G'MIC` has been developed since 2008, mainly in the IMAGE team at the [_GREYC_ laboratory](https://www.greyc.fr/), a French public research laboratory specialized in computer sciences.
 The project web page is [https://gmic.eu](https://gmic.eu).
 This website brings together a range of resources, from software download links to documentation and tutorial pages.